 As an added bonus, garlic consumption can also help stop or minimize the effects of some of the complications of diabetes.
 For instance, high blood pressure tends to occur in patients with type 2 diabetes, and garlic is known to be helpful in combating this issue.

 As with everything in life, there can still be too much of a good thing.
 Eating too much garlic (for most healthy people, this is upwards of four cloves every day) can be harmful, and can cause various side effects, from unpleasant to downright dangerous.

-- Burning in the stomach/ gastrointestinal issues; Burning sensations can be caused by stomach acids reacting to the strong compounds found in garlic.
+- Burning in the stomach/ gastrointestinal issues; Burning sensations can be caused by your stomach acids reacting to the strong compounds found in garlic.
 This is especially true when eaten on an empty stomach.

-So, while garlic has lots of positives, and it’s difficult to eat too much of it, be sure to stay within the parameters of healthy consumption.
+So, while garlic has lots of positives attributes, be sure to stay within the parameters of healthy consumption.
 It does wonders for your body, but like everything, moderation is definitely in order.

 Despite using it all the time, for some reason, I never gave its health benefits any thought.I’ve concentrated on leafy greens, nuts, fruits and grains, but have honestly never given a second thought to garlic.
-As such, I was really quite amazed to discover all the health benefits that including garlic in my diet has.
+As such, I was amazed to discover all of garlic’s health benefits.

 Although care must be taken not to eat too much of it, the benefits of garlic are undeniable.
 If you’re looking for a simple way to improve your health, try adding a clove to your dishes.
 Not only will they taste better, but your body will thank you for it, too.